OpenDataforWeb3/Resources/README.md

 - Website:  [https://trueblocks.io/](https://)
 - Github: [https://github.com/trueblocks/trueblocks-core](https://)
 - Unchained Index specification: https://trueblocks.io/papers/2022/file-format-spec-v0.40.0-beta.pdf
-- Summary:  Lightweight indexing for any EVM-based blockchain
+- Summary: *Lightweight indexing for any EVM-based blockchain.*

 There are additionally a number of Index offerings that are sold as centralized and proprietary solutions.